unixabg/cryptmypi/README.md

 # cryptmypi
-Project to assist users in building an encrypted raspberry pi
+Project to assist users in building an encrypted raspberry pi and more.

 ## Stages
 **stage-1.sh**